ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-ev3dev-with-ssh.md

 subject: Networking
 ---

+Connecting with SSH will allow you to run commands on the EV3 over the network so that you can deploy code, change settings, and install tools.
+Make sure that you have configured a network connection before continuing.

 *   {: tab="Mac OSX"}
     OS X supports the good old `ssh` program.
 In a terminal, run the following command to use it to connect to your EV3 or other ev3dev device.